vendure-ecommerce/mcp/README.md

 }
 ```
 **Note**: You must replace `/path/to/your/vendure-project` with the **absolute path** to your Vendure project's root directory.

-> [!WARNING]
-> If you're using a version of version of Vendure < 3.4, the MCP will not work since it relies on features in the CLI package that are not avalible in previous version.
-> You would need at least need to change the `@vendure/cli` to a version later than 3.4.0.

 #### Option 2: HTTP Connection